dkolpakov2/kafka-data-quality/README-DQ_SQL.md

 -----------------------
 ## Keyspace creation (dev and production examples)
--- Simple/local development (not for multi-DC production) CREATE KEYSPACE IF NOT EXISTS dmitryks
+-- Simple/local development (not for multi-DC production) CREATE KEYSPACE IF NOT EXISTS testks
 WITH replication = {'class': 'SimpleStrategy', 'replication_factor': 1}
 AND durable_writes = true;